 Automating file transfer activities can have numerous benefits for insurance firms, such as ensuring that SLA submissions are submitted on time.
 The automation of file-based operations and business workflows lets IT teams minimize the need to maintain multiple scripts, meet SLA requirements, remain flexible in order to adapt to changing business conditions and eliminate the need to manually monitor3 the location and status of any given files.

-With Managed File Transfer technology, file transfers can quickly be set up to push jobs to a number of systems at the same time and on a regular basis.
+With Managed File Transfer software, file transfers can quickly be set up to push jobs to a number of systems at the same time and on a regular basis.
 File transfer tasks can quickly and easily be created, modified, or deleted by an administrator with the correct permissions with no scripting required.

 In order to maintain file security during transfer, insurance providers need to ensure that they have strong authentication measures in place.
 By controlling access to systems and sensitive data, organizations can ensure that only authorized users will have direct contact with the most sensitive data.